scotchfinance/scrt-swap/README.md

     `EngSwap` contract.
 The contract has single `burnFunds(bytes memory _recipient, uint256 _amount)`
     public function.
 Usage specs and examples can be found in `swap.test.js`.
-    When all the components are online, swaps can be tested by calling `burnFunds` using Remix or Web3, or buy creating a page in the frontend.
+    When all the components are online, swaps can be tested by calling `burnFunds` using Remix or Web3, or by creating a page in the frontend.

 ## FAQ